NK2552003/ULTIMATE-MEDIA-DOWNLOADER/CONTRIBUTING.md

 **Positive behavior includes:**
 - Using welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members